leafo/lapis/docs/models.md

 ```

 <p class="for_moon">
-This class method can be overidden to change what table a model uses:
+This class method can be overridden to change what table a model uses:
 </p>

 ```moon